bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Icons

-The library includes over {{ bootstrapIconsCount }} icons.
 Use the explorer below to search and browse the available icons.

 <!-- Component rendered by `docs/pages/docs/icons.index.js` -->
 <!-- We use a `<div is="...">` to prevent marked loader from mangling the unknown tag -->